williamyang1991/DualStyleGAN/README.md

 <img src="./output/cartoon_transfer_53_081680_overview.jpg">

 Specify the style image with `--style` and `--style_id` (find the mapping between id and filename [here](./data_preparation/id_filename_list.txt)).
 Specify the filename of the saved images with `--name`.
 Specify the weight to adjust the degree of style with `--weight`.
-The following script generates the style transfer results in the teaser.
+The following script generates the style transfer results in the teaser of the paper.
 ```python
 python style_transfer.py
 python style_transfer.py --style cartoon --style_id 10